How are terms accredited?

 The Medical Board of Australia may consider non accredited terms completed by a provisionally registered PGY1 trainee as not counting towards general registration.

-New and revised terms can only be accredited by the PAC or out of session by the Chair.
+New and revised terms can only be accredited by the Prevocational Accreditation Committee (PAC) or out of session by the PAC Chair.

-Survey teams cannot approve new or revised terms.
-The survey team’s role is to establish that a term is delivering the education, training and supervision outlined in the accredited term description.
+Survey teams cannot accredit new or revised terms.
+The survey team’s role is to establish that a term is delivering the education, training and supervision outlined in the term description.

 The submission of new and revised terms is now managed through the Prevocational Medical Education Program (PMAP).
-This online format to submit terms is similar to the paper-based term description template previously used.
-Access to PMAP is given to providers by HETI staff.
+Access to PMAP is given to Providers by HETI staff.
 The PMAP Quick Guide of Terms has been developed to assist users to submit terms using the online system.

-The following steps will assist Providers to get new terms accredited.
+The following steps will assist Providers to submit new or revised term descriptions.